 Unsurprisingly, the first factor related to the martial prowess and courageous nature of the medieval knight.
 To that end, it was expected that the knight should be the first to engage the enemy, while also demonstrating his individual ‘heroic’ feats on the battlefield (a propensity that sometimes led to tactical disasters, like in the Battle of Agincourt).

 The second factor hinted at a fair fight with equal representation of arms and even attacks of opportunity on both sides.
-The third broad factor (and probably the most important one for political ties) related to loyalty among the knights for their lord.
+The third broad factor (and probably the most important one for political ties) related to loyalty among the knights to their lord.
 On the other hand, the lord was also expected to be ‘dutiful’ towards his well-armed retainers, by showering them with gifts and sumptuous revenue portions.

 One interesting episode from history, better known as the ‘The Blind Charge at the Battle of Crecy‘, aptly demonstrated such bonds of loyalty.
 John of Bohemia, in spite of going blind, joined the French king Philip VI, after being called upon to join at the Battle of Crecy.
 This incident relates to how blind John tethered his horse with a group of other Bohemian knights.
 This ‘blind yet bound’ body of armored horsemen decided to boisterously charge into the English ranks but to no avail.

-While some records talk about John wildly swinging his sword around the Prince of Wales, the blind king must have ultimately met a gruesome death – as was evidenced from the examination of his battered body.
+While some records talk about John wildly swinging his sword around the Prince of Wales, the blind king must have ultimately met a gruesome death – as was evidenced by the examination of his battered body.
 According to later assessments, the King of Bohemia suffered a stab injury to his eye socket (with the pointed weapon being pushed right into his skull) and a stab injury to his chest (that probably penetrated his vital organs).
 His right hand was also found to be cut off, presumably to steal his precious rings and other kingly items.

 Other chivalrous traditions went beyond battlefield scopes to include social customs, like never giving evil counsel to a lady and treating her with respect.
 But the etching of the codes of conduct necessarily didn’t mean that every medieval knight followed them to stringent levels.
 In many cases, it was found that knights largely instigated plundering and looting after battles, for practical (and profitable) reasons rather than willfully going against chivalry codes of conduct.